gmednick/DeepenAnalytics/content/authors/Gabe/_index.md

 ---

 I have had a passionate affair with bioinformatics and data science over the last several years.
-What started out as an effort to expand my scientific toolbox turned into a passion for programming and predictive modeling that has transformed my skill set and professional pursuits.
-I enjoy the challenge of drawing insight from all types of data.
-Deriving insight and creating value are what drives my passion as a data scientist.
+What started out as an effort to expand my scientific toolbox turned into a love for programming and predictive modeling that has transformed my skill set and professional pursuits.
+I enjoy the challenge of drawing insight from new data.

+When I find time outside of coding and family, I like to spend time in the ocean surfing or the beach playing volleyball.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/gmednickCV.pdf" "newtab" >}}resumé{{< /staticref >}}